 How do salamanders regenerate tissues, organs, and body parts, such as entire limbs?
 Conversely, why don’t mammals show comparable regenerative responses?

-Our primary model organism for addressing these questions is an aquatic salamander, the red spotted newt.
-Newts possess the largest spectrum of regenerative abilities among adult vertebrates.
-During the past decade our laboratory has developed a number of methods, which had made these outstanding questions experimentally tangible.
+We primarily study aquatic salamanders, newts, which possess the largest spectrum of regenerative abilities among adult vertebrates.
+During the past decade, our laboratory has developed a number of methods, which had made these outstanding questions experimentally tangible.
 We place our findings on newt regeneration into an evolutionary context, and test our results in a variety of mammalian in vivo and in vitro assays.

 We have two main experimental systems: Brain and limb regeneration.